 The Reflections OVA.
 It's either a good, if not bittersweet alternate, non-canon ending to a series or it's an In Name Only mess that was a slap in the face.

 Most of the major antagonists are sympathetic (and quite Bishōnen to boot) and rank consistently in the top ten during character polls.
 Watsuki later attempted to avert this by making the antagonists of the Jinchuu Arc Complete Monsters.
 It didn't necessarily work.

 A specific example: Enishi's back story is tragic, but that doesn't excuse his illegal activities and outright sadism.

-Best example is probably Soujirou, a minor villain in the Kyoto-arc who stole every appearance he made.
+The best example is probably Soujirou, a minor villain in the Kyoto arc who stole every appearance he made.
 Word Of God is that he intended to bring Soujirou back at some point because he felt underused for all the fans he had, but he never did.